ember-learn/guides-source/guides/release/state-management/patterns-for-state.md

 TODO: Diagram showing the flow back upwards from the action
 ```

-Ember then rerenders any parts of that component that changed, including child
+Ember then re-renders any parts of that component that changed, including child
 components.
 Data flows _back_ downward in this way, toward the children of the
 modified component: